 HISTORY OF THIS SKYLARK

 According to CarFax, the car was registered in Elmhurst (Queens), NY for the first 22 years of its

 life.
 When it was re-titled in Brick, NJ on July 14, 2004, it had accumulated only 7,756 miles!
 That

-is an average of 352 miles per year, but it probably sat in a garage for most of that time.
+is an average of 352 miles per year.
+It sat in a garage most of the time.